-- (A) To recognise the visual importance of the CBD, the established neighbourhoods and the parks in defining the character of Invercargill, and - (B) To encourage new development to complement and build on existing character and heritage.
+To recognise the visual importance of the Central Business District, the established neighbourhoods and the parks in defining the character of Invercargill, and 2.
+To encourage new development to complement and build on existing character and heritage.

-Explanation: Invercargill has those increasingly rare attributes of character and authenticity in its built environment.
-Its grid street pattern and layout of parks within that grid contribute significantly to defining the character of the city in spatial terms.
-The city will be a better place to live if future development complements and builds on existing character.
+Invercargill has those increasingly rare attributes of character and authenticity in its built environment.
+Its grid street pattern and layout of parks within that grid contribute significantly to defining the character of the City in spatial terms.
+The City will be a better place to live in if future development complements and builds on existing character.